Need help quitting or getting off Methadone?

 For many, an opiate addiction is replaced by a methadone addiction, and patients feel trapped in the same cycle.
 For the people that truly desire to be opiate free, medical detoxification is usually the best option.
 Using a cold-turkey approach for getting off methadone, can be painful and difficult, regardless what dosage you are taking.
 It some cases, withdrawing on your own, can also be dangerous.

 A rapid detox for methadone is an option that has shown to be much more effective than other treatments.
 The Waismann Institute, based in So.
 California has one of the highest success with rapid methadone detoxification treatment.
 The Waismann detox staff goes above and beyond what other nonhospital-based programs can offer.
 Furthermore, the unparalleled safety protocol provided ensures the success of the procedure.
 The focus of the Waismann Method is to help patients get off Methadone as quickly and as comfortable as possible.

-The cornerstone of the Waismann Method procedure is withdrawal management.
-Being able to essentially skip weeks of suffering through the withdrawal ,gives patients hope and eliminates a lot of the anxiety and fear that keeps so many from getting the help they need.
-Waismann ensures patients are as comfortable as possible during detox.
-We use intravenous medication in a hospital to quickly eliminate the drug from patients’ opiate receptors.
-This occurs while patients are sleeping lightly under general deep sedation and takes less than two hours.
-Our Methadone detox accelerates withdrawal symptoms, which develop and pass while patients are sedated.
-They awaken without the awareness they’ve already passed through this phase.
-Patients stay a total of 5 to 10 days inpatient between the hospital and our exclusive recovery retreat.
+The cornerstone of the Waismann Method treatment is withdrawal management.
+Being able to skip weeks of suffering through a Methadone withdrawal essentially, gives patients hope.
+A medical detox It also eliminates a lot of the anxiety and fear that keeps so many from getting the help they need.
+Waismann treatment, ensures patients are as comfortable as possible during the acute detox phase.
+The rapid detox occurs while patients are sleeping under sedation, which usually takes less than two hours.
+Patients awake without the awareness of the rapid detox procedure and embark on the road to recovery.
+The program requires an inpatient stay of 10 days, between the hospital and our private recovery retreat.